Read the full work order academy series, including toolkits for better work orders, defeating backlog, using work order data, and more

 How to convince people that maintenance needs to be done

 “We would fight operations just to get a little bit of maintenance on a machine,” says Jason Afara, a Solutions Engineer at Fiix, remembering his time as a maintenance manager.

 Although the tension between maintenance and operations isn’t going anywhere, a maintenance plan and schedule can’t reach their full potential without buy-in from production.

 “This is where maintenance departments usually fail because they don’t have data to back up their asks,” says Charles.

 “You have to be able to prove your case and show evidence that if you don’t do maintenance on schedule, there will be much worse consequences at some point—probably sooner than later.”

 Creating a culture that chooses preventive maintenance over reactive maintenance doesn’t happen in a day.
 It can take years and a lot of conversations with everyone from CEOs to operators for it to stick.
-Here are a few resource to get you off on the right foot when it comes to change management and using data to change minds:
+Here are a few resources to get you off on the right foot when it comes to change management and to use data to change minds:

 - How to measure and tell the story of your maintenance team’s success